carloliveros/uce-scripts/UCE pipeline.md

-# UCE BioInformatics Pipeline for Phylogenetic Studies
+# UCE Pipeline for Phylogenetic Studies

 ### by Carl H. Oliveros